ardaku/pasts/README.md

 Minimal and simpler alternative to the futures crate.

+The pasts asynchronous runtime is designed for creating user-space software and embedded software using an asynchronous event loop.
+It aims to abstract away all of the pain points of using asynchrnous Rust.
+Pasts is purposely kept small with the entire source directory under 400 lines of Rust code, with limited unsafe.

 Check out the [documentation][0] for examples.

 # Goals
  - No required std (on no\_std, a single allocation is required)
- - No slow compiling proc macros (fast compile times)
+ - No macros at all (fast compile times)
  - No dependencies
  - No cost (True zero-cost abstractions!)
  - No pain (API super easy to learn & use!)